Just a bookmark salad for now of things related to p0rn, such as, as Peter Watts argues, the universe itself.

 Now, in my defense, everyone else is entirely wrong about why it is bad.

-Gabriel Goh’s masterful ontological hacking, that uses a porn classifier to pull out freudian halluciations from non-porngraphic images.
+Gabriel Goh’s masterful ontological hacking, that uses a porn classifier to tease out Freudian sex ideation from non-pornographic images.